When the Curious Abandon Honesty: Federated Learning Is Not Private: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we validate that our adversarial weight initialization attack allows a \cp to reconstruct individual training data points from gradients shared by \users.
 We use three different image datasets, namely MNIST~\cite{LeCun.2010MNIST}, CIFAR10~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet} and the text-based IMDB~\cite{imdb} dataset for sentiment analysis.
 Because our approach is applicable to FC-NNs and CNNs, we test it against both of these architectures.
 We instantiate our attack against an FC-NN for the MNIST dataset, and against a CNN for CIFAR10 and ImageNet.
 For the IMDB dataset, we use a model whose input is 250-token sentences, and consists of an \textit{embedding layer}, which maps each token in a 10,000-word vocabulary to a 250-dimensional floating-point vectors, and inputs these to a fully-connected layer.
-The specifics of our model architectures for image and text data are described in~\Cref{tab:architectures} and \Cref{tab:architecture_text} in the Appendix, respectively.
-We implemented our adversarial initialization, \namenoformat, and the experiments in TensorFlow~\cite{Abadi.2016TensorFlow} version 2.4.
+The specifics of our model architectures for image and text data are described in~\Cref{tab:architectures} and \Cref{tab:architecture_text} in Appendix~\ref{app:additional_material}, respectively.
+We implemented our \namenoformat, and the experiments in TensorFlow~\cite{Abadi.2016TensorFlow} version 2.4.
 The code will be open sourced after the peer review process.

-\textbf{Attack Instantiation.} Because the \cp has access to the gradients of \textit{all} model layers uploaded by users, it is able to choose which layer to instantiate the attack on.
+\myparagraph{Attack Instantiation.} Since the \cp has access to the gradients of \textit{all} model layers uploaded by users, it is able to choose which layer to instantiate the attack on.

 For the FC-NN, we adversarially initialize the first layer with our \namenoformat and extract training data points from its gradients.
-Through our initialization that allows for transmission of input data over fully-connected layers (see~\Cref{app:fcnns_forwarding}), we could also forward the input data to a later layer and perform extraction there.\footnote{Such a forwarding to a later fully-connected layer might be useful when this layer consists of more neurons than the first fully-connected layer: The experimental results in \Cref{tab:evaluation_batch_size_neurons} show that the more neurons, the more data points can be extracted individually.}

 In the CNNs, we first initialize the convolutional layers to transmit the input data to the first fully-connected layer of the architecture.
 Then, we adversarially initialize this layer's weights with our \namenoformat for extraction.